 The area is also well known for the number of scarce migrants and vagrants that periodically arrive here from the Northern Hemisphere.
 Many birds occur across the region on a seasonal basis.

 This visit to Broome filled the “gap” of my visits to the key regions including Western Australia, New South Wales, South Australia, the Northern Territory and Tasmania.
 And what a stunning ‘gap” Broome certainly was, with her unique personality and laid-back beauty.
 I thought I have seen much of Australia thus far only to be reminded by Broome that I am still in the process of “UnDiscovering” and rediscovering her.

 I truly believe that given time and with more frequent direct flights connecting Broome to the rest of Asia, she will certainly become the ‘Pearl of Australia” in more ways than one.

 Many sincere thanks for coming along my pixels journey.
-Should any readers be keen to go on a similar self-drive trip in the future, please feel free to drop me a message or check out Jetabout Holidays package HERE!
+Should any readers be keen to go on a similar self-drive trip in the future, please feel free to drop me a message.
 For my other Australian adventures, you can check it out here.

-Footnote: All pictures used in this travelogue are copyrighted to Jensen Chua Photography and Jetabout Holidays and all rights reserved.
+Footnote: All pictures used in this travelogue are copyrighted to Jensen Chua Photography and all rights reserved.
 The opinion expressed is factual, objective and that of the author.